marinasundstrom/BlazorApp1/README.md

 * .NET Tye - Development orchestrator

 There is also a Worker service, using MassTransit with RabbitMQ as transport.

+Some other notable features:

+* Multi-tenancy - at Data Access Layer
+* Azure Blob storage integration (Emulated)
+* Smtp4Dev as a test e-mail server.
+* Light/Dark mode

 ## Prerequisites